Birding Africa

 Chaplin’s Barbet © Claire Spottiswoode

-Black-cheecked Lovebirds © Lambert Nanzhila
+Black-cheeked Lovebirds © Lambert Nanzhila

-Black-cheecked Lovebirds, a very localised Zambian endemic threatened by habitat loss can still be seen in southwest Zambia at Kafue National Park. © Lambert Nanzhila.
+Black-cheeked Lovebirds, a very localised Zambian endemic threatened by habitat loss can still be seen in southwest

 Racket-tailed Roller on a BIrding Africa Zambia Tour © Trevor & Jenni Franks

-The charchteristic racket-shaped tail feathers of Racket-tailed Rollers are only present during the breeding season.
-This bird was photographed on a Birding Africa Zambia Tour © Trevor & Jenni Franks.
-It can also be seen on Birding Africa tours to Angola, Malawi, Namibia, South Africa and Tanzania.
+bird was photographed on a Birding Africa Zambia Tour © Trevor & Jenni Franks.
+It can also be seen on Birding Africa

-At Nchila Wildlife Sanctuary in North Western Zambia, we look for specials such as Bamboo Warbler and Red-throated Cliff Swallow on a Birding Africa Zambia Tour © Michael Mills.
+At Nchila Wildlife Sanctuary in North Western Zambia, we look for specials such as Bamboo Warbler and Red-throated

-Near the source of the Zambezi, at Nchila Wildlife Sanctuary, we find the regal Sable antelope on a Birding Africa Zambia Tour © Michael Mills
+Near the source of the Zambezi, at Nchila Wildlife Sanctuary, we find the regal Sable antelope on a Birding Africa

-At the Chitunta plains, an IBA (Important Bird Area) in north western Zambia, we look for specials such as Grimwood's Longclaw among countless termite mounds © Michael Mills on a Birding Africa Zambia Tour.
+At the Chitunta plains, an IBA (Important Bird Area) in north western Zambia, we look for specials such as Grimwood's

 The Chitunta plains are fed by the Chitunta and the Luakera Rivers.
-Along the shrubs of these rivers, we look for colonies of Bocage's Weaver (very localised in Zambia) on a Birding Africa Zambia tour © Michael Mills.
+Along the shrubs of these rivers, we look for

-Inbetween lush vegetation run the rapids of the Zambezi River © Michael Mills on a Birding Africa Zambia Tour.
+In between lush vegetation run the rapids of the Zambezi River © Michael Mills on a Birding Africa Zambia Tour.

 Practical tour information